nf-core/tools/README.md

 │ [!]
 3 Test Warnings │
 │ [✗]   0 Tests Failed  │
 ╰───────────────────────╯

+Tip: Some of these linting errors can automatically resolved with the following command:

+    nf-core lint . --fix conda_env_yaml
 ```

 You can find extensive documentation about each of the lint tests in the [lint errors documentation](https://nf-co.re/errors).

+### Linting documentation

+Each test result name on the left is a terminal hyperlink.
+In most terminals you can <kbd>ctrl</kbd> + <kbd>click</kbd>  ( <kbd>cmd</kbd> + <kbd>click</kbd>) these
+links to open documentation specific to this test in your browser.

+Alternatively visit <https://nf-co.re/tools-docs/lint_tests/index.html> and find your test to read more.

 ### Linting config